afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I looked at the mobile-first approach and tried to implement project's header using this approach.
 We will be using this approach when developing our application.

 **Thougts** Mobile first approach is hard to maintain but best for future.

+### Day 105: Sep 25 2019

+**Today's Progress**: Today I learned about css margin collapsing problem and how can we solve it.

+**Thougts** Applying margins to one direction will solve so much different margin problems